Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Acquirement Update Business Email Template

-Subject: We’re Please to Announce the [name of your company] x [name of company acquired]
+Subject: We’re Pleased to Announce the [name of your company] x [name of company acquired]

 Hi Peter,

-[Name of your company] is proud to announce our partnering with [name of company] to give you the best in [solution your requirement provides customers].
+[Name of your company] is proud to announce our partnership with [name of company] to give you the best in [solution your requirement provides customers].

 So what is [name of company name] all about?

-[Explain the purpose of your companies joined partnership and features].
+[Explain the purpose of your company’s joint partnership and features].

 [Provide a (visual) example if possible here].